Indian Marriage (card game): Eligibility to see the joker

 A player can see the hidden joker only after showing 3 pure sets or 3 pure runs and keep those sets or runs on table for others players to confirm.
 After seeing the joker, the player should have at least 3 pure sets or runs with him thought the hand.
 Meanwhile, those 3 pure sets or runs can be changes with other pure sets or runs, but minimum of 3 is required throughout that hand.

 After seeing the joker the player also become eligible to use the joker or other wildcard in their hand for making sets and runs.

-Gameplay
+Play

 A player on their turn picks a card either from discard pile or pile, and discards another card from their hand thereafter.

 A player can only go down or show after being eligible to see the joker.

 Once a player has gone down by satisfying the requirements, they may not create any new sets or runs.